 Selling only got a bad rap when we were forced to listen to slimy salespeople in the last decade and we didn’t have a choice about opting out.
 Somehow the word got around that selling was gross.
 Here’s the thing, though.
 Humans are built to sell.
 We are ALWAYS selling something, whether it’s where we want to eat for lunch, or what time we want to go to bed, or how we want to connect.
 Marie’s program helps big-hearted entrepreneurs set up a framework for success, and she walks through the six pillars that you can study and why they matter for your business.

 If you want to learn how to authentically talk about your work, do work in a way that’s generous, thoughtful, and useful, and you’ve been struggling to find a ‘click’ with your customers (or you want to take your communications to the next level), I’m a big fan of Marie, and her work.
-Go check it out or read what other people have to say, here.
+Here’s what I think about B-School and who the program is right for.

 PS: As you know, I’m a proud affiliate of Marie’s program, and I am sharing it because it really helped my business.
 If you’re not interested, don’t sign up.
 Simple.
 I’m doing a series on my blog all about what I learned, what the program includes, and why I think it’s useful if you want to read about my experience.—